iwalz/zendserverapi/README.md

 }
 </pre>

-Run <code>composer.phar install</code> from your project root and you should be ready to go.
+Run <code>composer install</code> from your project root and you should be ready to go.

 <b>Please note:</b>You don't really need the repositories section in your <code>composer.json</code> - the side effect will be, that you've the whole zf2 framework installed via composer.
 The library still works as expected, but there will be an overhead during installation.